Mini (marque): Motorsport

 The Mini Cooper S won the Monte Carlo Rally in 1964, 1965 and 1967.
 Minis were initially placed first, second and third in the 1966 rally as well, but were controversially disqualified for the use of a variable resistance headlamp dimming circuit in place of a dual-filament lamp.

 An R56 Challenge vehicle was entered in the 2008 Mini Challenge.
 The Mini Challenge Motorsport Category runs globally, with the categories in Germany, Australia, England, Spain, New Zealand, and Saudi Arabia commencing in 2010.

 RSR Motorsports has entered three Mini Coopers in the KONI Challenge Series Street Tuner class.

 Mini Countryman WRC

 On 27 July 2010, Mini announced plans to enter the World Rally Championship.
 The Countryman is the chosen donor model and Prodrive have been selected to prepare the Mini Countryman WRC.
 The factory team competed in a reduced programme for the 2011 WRC season, before cutting funding.
-Prodrive will still produce all specs of the Countryman WRC cars, but will self fund a reduced programme for the 2012.
+Prodrive will still produce all specs of the Countryman WRC cars, and self funded a reduced programme in 2012.